Dividing Retirement Assets With Qualified Domestic Relations Orders (QDROs)

 Regardless of your stage of life, it is important to consider all assets that you and your spouse own while you are negotiating a property division settlement agreement.
 Even if you do not reach an agreement, a judge may order an equitable division of marital property, including retirement assets.

-To complete the property division portion of your Georgia divorce, your lawyer or your spouse’s lawyer may need to create or accept a QDRO to facilitate the division of the relevant retirement accounts of one or both of you.
+To complete the property division portion of your Marietta divorce, your lawyer or your spouse’s lawyer may need to create or accept a QDRO to facilitate the division of the relevant retirement accounts of one or both of you.
 At Hill Macdonald, our divorce attorneys have this knowledge and regularly create qualified domestic relations orders (QDROs) for our clients as well as for other family law firms’ clients.

 Things You May Want To Know About QDROs

-For many people going through a divorce in Georgia and elsewhere, the way to divide retirement accounts is with a qualified domestic relations order (QDRO).
+For many people going through a divorce in Marietta and elsewhere, the way to divide retirement accounts is with a qualified domestic relations order (QDRO).
 This technical document for retirement plan administrators originated with the passage of the Employee Retirement Income Security Act of 1974 (ERISA).
 It may be a standalone document or part of a divorce decree.

 According to the Employee Benefits Security Administration (EBSA), a QDRO “creates or recognizes the existence of an ‘alternate payee’s’ right to receive…all or a portion of the benefits payable with respect to a participant under a retirement plan.”
 The QDRO assigns a percentage or dollar amount to be paid to an alternate payee (such as your former spouse) when the fund starts paying out.